basgpol/Polarization-in-the-Danish-Parliament/README.md

 [Insert]

 ## More Information

-Note: It was not possible to upload the raw text data on all the transcripts scraped in 01.scraping.ipynb to Github due to a very large file size.
-The data can be reproduced by running the Jupyter Notebook again.

 This project was created as an exam project for a graduate course (Social Network Analysis) at University of Copenhagen.
 The course repo is available here: https://github.com/golovchenko/sna2018.